SpiralDevelopment/Awesome-Crypto-Trading/README.md

 # Trackers
 ## Market Trackers
  * [Coinmarketcap](https://coinmarketcap.com/) - CoinMarketCap provides information about all digital currencies that are traded in at least one public exchange.
- * [Coingecko](https://www.coingecko.com/en) - Like CMC, CoinGecko is a platform for tracking cryptocurrencies and blockchain assets worldwide.
+ * [Coingecko](https://www.coingecko.com/en) - Like CMC, CoinGecko is a platform for tracking cryptocurrencies and blockchain assets.
  * [Coin360](https://coin360.com/) - Heatmap of cryptocurrency prices, market capitalizations, and volumes.

 ## Portfolio and Tax Trackers

  * [BlockFolio](https://blockfolio.com/) - Mobile cryptocurrency portfolio tracker app.
  * [CoinTracking](https://cointracking.info/) - CoinTracking is a portfolio tracking platform with tax report generation tool.
- * [TokenTax](https://tokentax.co/) - Token Tax is a tax-focused software which will calculate your crypto taxes in addition to your full income.
+ * [TokenTax](https://tokentax.co/) - Token Tax is a tax-focused software which calculates your crypto taxes in addition to your full income.

 # Trading Tools
 ## Events and News Aggregators
- * [Coinmarketcal](https://coinmarketcal.com/en/) - It is a events aggregator tool that shows you upcoming events on different projects.
+ * [Coinmarketcal](https://coinmarketcal.com/en/) - Events aggregator tool that shows you upcoming events on different projects.
  * [Coindar](https://coindar.org/) - Another service similar to CoinMarketCal with ability to view major events happening soon at a glance.
  * [Cryptopanic](https://cryptopanic.com/) - News aggregator.
  * [Cryptocontrol News HeatMap](https://cryptocontrol.io/en/heatmap) - News heatmap lets you view headlines in a different way - the bigger the title, the more important the article.